sahaRatul/sela/README.md

 * Command line player (selaplay.c)

 ###Build requirements
-* clang (gcc also works but you will have to tweak the Makefile).
+* clang (gcc/MinGW also works but you will have to tweak the Makefile).
 * Standard math library for building the encoder and decoder.
 * POSIX threading and pulseaudio developement libraries for building the command line player.